Principles

 and vignette("data-sources")

 .
-All data sources are used as input for this function.
-The specific inclusion and exclusion details are described in the vignette("algorithm")
+All data sources needed by osdc are used as input for this function.
+The specific details of the classification algorithm are described in the vignette("algorithm")

 .